 Gather up your wood scraps friends because if you’re like me then I know you have tons of pieces lying around.
 Today I’m sharing the plans for this scrap wood wall art down below.

-And I like to see the nail head holes, it reminds me of ‘stitching’ in a woodworking sense.
-I think wood glue alone would work for this project so adding the finish nails is probably optional.
+To be honest I actually like to see the nail head holes.
+It reminds me of ‘stitching’ in a woodworking sense.
+Of course wood glue alone would work fine for this project so adding the finish nails is optional but it does add extra stability.

 Clearly I’m not a perfectionist because my cuts are ever so slightly off but I love that handmade feel about this piece.